redis-developer/agents-redis-lang-graph-workshop/Readme.md

 > To see an example of creating a graph and adding a node, see the [LangGraph docs](https://langchain-ai.github.io/langgraph/tutorials/introduction/#part-1-build-a-basic-chatbot)

-- Uncomment lines 26-47
+- Uncomment boilerplate (below the first TODO)
-- Delete line 48 (graph = None) - this is just a placeholder.
+- Delete `graph = None` at the bottom of the file - this is just a placeholder.
 - Define node 1, the agent, by passing a label `"agent"` and the code to execute at that node `call_tool_model`
 - Define node 2, the tool node, by passing the label `"tools"` and the code to be executed at that node `tool_node`
 - Set the entrypoint for your graph at `"agent"`
 - Add a **conditional edge** with label `"agent"` and function `tools_condition`
 - Add a normal edge between `"tools"` and `"agent"`

-Run `test_trail_agent` to see if you pass the first scenario.
+Run `test_trail_agent` if you saved the alias or `pytest --disable-warnings -vv -rP test_participant_oregon_trail.py` to see if you pass the first scenario.

 If you didn't pass the first test **ask for help!**.